-With a membership of approximately 50,000 nationwide, the National Student Nurses' Association mentors the professional development of future nurses and facilitates their entrance into the profession by providing educational resources, leadership opportunities, and career guidance.
-NSNA members have an opportunity to maximize their leadership potential and thus enhance their career development.
-Self-governance opportunities are available at the school, state and national levels.
-NSNA
+With membership of approximately 50,000 nationwide, the National Student Nurses' Association mentors the professional development of future nurses and facilitates their entrance into the profession by providing educational resources, leadership opportunities, and career guidance.
+NSNA members have an opportunity to maximize their leadership potential and this enhance their career development.
+Self-governance opportunities are available at the school, state, and national levels.
+Information can be found at their website.